 Grab your popcorn and get ready for some mindblowing conspiracy!
 Did you know that the Chinese government is tagging people like sheep with a QR code generator?
 Do we consider this the new normal or are they up to something fishy?

-Besides locking yourself up for the next 2-3 months – what are the most effective ways of really staying safe during this viral COVID-19 outbreak?
+How can we keep safe and help to flatten the curve on this devastating virus outbreak?
+We could just sit at home and do nothing for the next 2-6 months, but that doesn’t sound really fun.
 The great news is, QR Codes are here to help.
 Can they really cure anything though?
 Let’s dig a bit deeper to find out.